-2. In addition to meeting the minimum qualifications for a particular FSA, you mucompetency Criteria A under the YFA Contract Article 16.7.
-Please indicate unequalify:
+2. In addition to meeting the minimum qualifications for a particular FSA, you mu competency Criteria A under the YFA Contract Article 16.7.
+Please indicate unqualify:

-I have performed teaching or service in the discipline in the district for a minimum of I have successfully completed (with a grade of C or better) six semester units or nine combination thereof of upper-division or graduate-level coursework directly related t seven years prior to layoff notification CEUs or a
+I have performed teaching or service in the discipline in the district for a minimum of I have successfully completed (with a grade of C or better) six semester units or nine combination thereof of upper-division or graduate-level coursework directly related to seven years prior to layoff notification CEUs or a

 For disciplines not requiring a master's degree, I have successfully completed six ser CEUs or a combination thereof of upper-division or graduate-level coursework direct discipline within seven years of layoff notification; OR had the equivalent of 400 how work experience directly related to the discipline within seven years prior to layoff notification. tly related to the ars of documented

-In order for your request to be considered, you must attach supporting docume substantiate eligibility for the Faculty Service Area(s) as described above include credentials, licenses, certificates, granted equivalencies, and a resume, if application application of the service of the servi ing transcripts, ble.
+In order for your request to be considered, you must attach supporting docume substantiate eligibility for the Faculty Service Area(s) as described above includ credentials, licenses, certificates, granted equivalencies, and a resume, if application of the faculty of the faculty services are also as the faculty of the faculty services are also as the faculty of the faculty services. ing transcripts, ble.

-Signat Date
+Signati Date

-Date Re equest Rec'd: Date Forwarded to Senate Approved
+Date Re ACADEMIC SENATE OFFICE USE ONLY equest Rec'd: Date Forwarded to Senate Approved

+Faculty :

-Faculty :Recommendation to FSA Committee:
+Faculty Recommendation to FSA Committee:

-Name/I □ Deny Date:y
+Name/□ □ Deny Date:y

-Name/I □ Deny Oate:y
+Name/□ □ Deny Date:y

-Name/I □ Deny Date:
+Name/□ □ Deny Date:

 Name/l □ Deny Date:

-Name/L □ Deny Date:
+Name/□ □ Deny Date:

-Name/l □ Deny Date:y
+Name/l □ Deny Date:

-HUMAN RESOURCES OFFICE USE ONLY
+Data Pa HUMAN RESOURCES OFFICE USE ONLY equest Rec'd:

-Service Area Committee Recommendation: ☐ Approve ☐ Deny
+Service Area Committee Recommendation:

 Commi ttee Chair Signature/Date